apache/mxnet/docs/tutorials/basic/symbol.md

 MXNet provides well-optimized symbols for layers commonly used in deep learning (see [src/operator](https://github.com/dmlc/mxnet/tree/master/src/operator)).
-We can also easily define new operators in Python.
+We can also define new operators in Python.
 The following example first performs an element-wise add between two symbols, then feeds them to the fully connected operator: